MrNemesis98/GRBAS_Mate/README.md

 https://data.mendeley.com/datasets/9dz247gnyb/1.

-CC BY 4.0 licence description
+CC BY 4.0 licence description:
 The files associated with this dataset are licensed under a Creative Commons Attribution 4.0 International licence.
 What does this mean?